 Welcome to Quito!
 This is the largest and best preserved city in the Americas and in 1978 it was declared a UNESCO World Heritage Site.
 Indeed, this city is utterly fascinating.
 It is considered the cultural capital of South America as well as the second most important city of the old Inca Empire.
 If you arrive in the morning, you will have some time to explore the stunning old town and the surrounding area.
 If you want to organize a day trip, don’t hesitate to ask us and we will help you!
 In the evening, you will head to your hotel and meet your guide for a welcome briefing.

 After breakfast, you will start kayaking down the Tiputini to reach the entrance to the Amarun - Cocha, the “Anacaonda Lagoon” in the local language.
-This is found in the most pristine forest in the area and with luck, you may see the largest and most beautiful snake on the planet.
+This is found in the most pristine forest in the area and - with luck - you may see the largest and most beautiful snake on the planet.
 Enjoy breathtaking landscapes with incredible dark, clear waters in the flooded forest.
 You will also have a chance to see piranhas, caimans, boas and more.
 Later you will head back to camp and relax a little in the hammocks.
-When it gets dark, you will head out on a night expedition to view insects, frogs, and with luck some snakes.
+When it gets dark, you will head out on a night expedition to see insects, frogs, and with luck some snakes.